Brecghan/Midstone_Clone/resources/design-document.md

 _(repeat, but you can use shorthand here, indicating what is different, likely primarily the data in/out and error conditions.
 If the sequence diagram is nearly identical, you can say in a few words how it is the same/different from the first endpoint)_

 # 7. Tables

+User Table which is a user id(S) and then a user object which contains the pantry and meal plan serialized through JSON(S) Recipe table which contains recipeID(S), recipe name(S), ingredients(Map), ethnicity(S), dietary restrictions(SS)

 _Define the DynamoDB tables you will need for the data your service will use.
 It may be helpful to first think of what objects your service will need, then translate that to a table structure, like with the *`Playlist` POJO* versus the `playlists` table in the Unit 3 project._